 Targeted therapy in genetically defined cancers– Development of a predictive clinical response biomarkers

-Our scientists have identified specific mutations in the RNF43 gene and fusions in the RSPO gene family in cancers such as colorectal and pancreatic cancer which can be used to predict which patients are most likely to benefit from treatment with RXC004.
-In order to translate these finding to the clinic our scientists, working with diagnostic testing experts at NewGene Ltd, have developed a cutting edge clinical biomarker assay which will be used to guide patient selection during clinical trials.
+Our scientists have identified specific mutations in the RNF43 gene and fusions in the RSPO gene family in cancers such as colorectal and pancreatic cancer.
+These targeted aberrations can be used to predict which patients are most likely to benefit from treatment with RXC004.
+In order to translate these finding to the clinic, our scientists worked with diagnostic testing experts at NewGene Ltd, and have developed a cutting edge clinical biomarker assay which will be used to guide patient selection during clinical trials.
 This test analyses small fragments of DNA released by tumour cells into the patient’s blood to detect cancer-specific RNF43 mutations which are predictive of drug response.
 This technology, which only requires a simple blood sample from patients, allows a precision medicine approach to be taken for our RXC004 clinical programme, benefiting patients and also improving the efficiency with which studies can be carried out.
 Initial data describing aspects of test development were presented at the ESMO congress.
 Our scientists are continuing to with other institutions and providers to develop further genetic predictors of response to RXC004.